Matth-py/alx-system_engineering-devops/0x00-shell_basics/README.md

 Added a second script that list the content of current directory

 Adding a new script that change working directory to user's home directory

+New script for displaying directory contents in a long format